UntitledModGame/GAME_CLIENT/notes/maker-client.md

 ## Key features:
 - Provide starter-templates
+- Remix existing gamemodes (Be careful about people stealing gamemodes)
 - See what mods are loaded easily
 - Search entities / prefabs, EG. Maker searches "gun"; chooses to use it
 - Search mods to add